 '''

 simulateDataPhylo(

 count_means,

 count_dispersions,

 tree,

 prop.var.tree,

 model.process = "BM",

 selection.strength = 0

-)

 '''

-tree a dated phylogenetic tree of class phylo with 'samples.per.cond 2' species. prop.var.tree the proportion of the common variance explained by the tree for each gene.
-It can be a scalar, in which case the same parameter is used for all genes.
-Otherwise it needs to be a vector with length n.vars.
-Default to 1. model.process the process to be used for phylogenetic simulations.
-One of "BM" or "OU", default to "BM". selection.stre ngth if the process is "OU", the selection strength parameter.
+a dated phylogenetic tree of class phylo with 'samples.per.cond 2' species. tree the proportion of the common variance explained by the tree for each gene.
+It prop.var.tree can be a scalar, in which case the same parameter is used for all genes.
+Otherwise it needs to be a vector with length n. vars.
+Default to 1. the process to be used for phylogenetic simulations.
+One of "BM" or "OU", model.process default to "BM". selection.strength if the process is "OU", the selection strength parameter.